hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 1. primary-backup replication
 2. and quorum-based replication

-Kafka has historically shippped quorums via zookeeper's consensus layer, but has recently provided [raft as an alternative layer](https://developer.confluent.io/learn/kraft/).
+Kafka has historically shippped quorums via a zookeeper/ZAB layer, but has recently provided [raft as an alternative](https://developer.confluent.io/learn/kraft/).
 Note how the abstractions are layered:

 > We rely on the quorum-based Apache Zookeeper service for making consensus decisions such as leader election and storing critical partition metadata such as replica lists, while using a